 Using single quotes ('Col1') can cause an error because Google Sheets interprets it as a string literal instead of a column reference.

-If you're trying to find specific data in a big dataset or match data from different tables, you might need VLOOKUP functions.
+💡If you're trying to find specific data in a big dataset or match data from different tables, you might need VLOOKUP functions.
 To learn more about using VLOOKUP and XLOOKUP, check out our detailed guide on these functions.

 ⚠️ Error: Using QUERY and UNIQUE functions with large datasets can seriously slow down your Google Sheets.

 ✅ Solution: Increase performance by filtering your data with QUERY before using UNIQUE.
 Additionally, we recommend limiting the use of array formulas (ARRAYFORMULA) and avoiding overly complicated calculations.
+Handling empty cells efficiently can also improve performance when working with large datasets.

 If you’re handling data professionally and regularly dealing with dynamic information, we suggest using tools that can query data directly from spreadsheets and automate tasks on a schedule.